Ocean-Moist/rohblog/content/blog/Your-Wrong-About-Hard-Work.md

 ﻿+++
-title = "Your Wrong About Hard Work" date = "2024-1-31T19:30:33-08:00"
+title = "You're Wrong About Hard Work" date = "2024-1-31T19:30:33-08:00"
 +++
 ## The Addictive Idea of "Grinding"